adoi/node-design-patterns/creational/prototype/README.md

 The pattern might be used when having to perform database operations to create an object because we clone the object instead of creating a new one.
 The object in our case are created by reference.

 In our example we take advantage of Javascript's `Object.create()` method which provides us a way to clone the prototype and create the new instance with its properties.

+You can easily see the example working following these steps:
+1. `cd creational/prototype/`
+2. `node index`